Schallbert/Tonuino_alternativeFirmware/README.md

 # "TonUINO alternative firmware"

-Idea and fantastic execution found on Thorsten Voß's blog, re-wrote the code from scratch for better structure, readability, maintainability, and extensibility.
+Idea and fantastic execution found on Thorsten Voß's blog, re-wrote the code from scratch for even better structure, readability, maintainability, and extensibility.
 Does not support advanced config features (yet) like preset lullabye timer, init volume etc.

 ## Features: